 - Leadership is contextual = we need to understand the context you are being asked to exercise leadership accountability within and what clues or tools will allow you to best lead.

-- My solution will not work for you = while many people have a close enough answer to leadership challenges, you need to frame the problem within your context and determine what capacity, skills and resources you have (or know) can make progress.
+- My solution will not work for you =.
+Simultaneously, many people have a close enough answer to leadership challenges; you need to frame the problem within your context and determine what capacity, skills, and resources you have (or know) can make progress.

-- When something works take notice = leadership is creating awareness of the minute details and how those things happen.
-When something happens that the team would like to have happen more take note, figure out with the team what happened and test an experiment to repeat what worked.
+- When something works, take notice = leadership creates awareness of the minute details and how those things happen.
+When something happens, the team would like to have happened more, take note, figure out what happened, and test an experiment to repeat what worked.

-- The team will grow or wither based on the organizational system and your capacity = your accountability as a leader is to add value to the decision-making and problem-solving of the team and to supply resources to complete the work.
+- The team will grow or wither based on the organizational system.
+Your capacity = your accountability as a leader, adds value to the team’s decision-making and problem-solving, and supplies resources to complete the work.

 - You will be wrong about 50% of the time.
-When you wrong admit it = nobody believes that leaders need to be superheroes.
-When you are wrong, make a bad decision, offend somebody, and fail to understand the environment tell the team, apologize and bring the team together to develop the next small experiment.
+When you are wrong, admit it = nobody believes leaders need to be superheroes.
+When you are wrong, make a bad decision, offend somebody, fail to understand the environment, tell the team, apologize and bring the team together to develop the next small experiment.